 Our fiscal 2009 impairment test included an evaluation of long-lived assets used in our mobile communication reporting unit.
 These assets included customer relationships, core technology and property, plant and equipment.
-These assets were acquired during fiscal 2007 during the purchase of FCI.
-The carrying value of the assets was compared to the fair value and impairment recorded where the carrying value exceeded fair value.
+These assets were acquired in 2007.
+The carrying value of the assets was compared to the fair value and impairment was recorded if the carrying value exceeded fair value.
 The fair values of core technology and customer relationship were determined using the discounted cash flows method.
 The fair value of property and equipment and other assets primarily represented replacement costs adjusted to reflect the impact of physical deterioration as well as applicable functional or economic obsolescence.
 The impairment charge related to long-lived assets totaled NT\$217,189 thousand and is comprised of core technology NT\$171,139 thousand, property and equipment NT\$27,943 thousand and other assets NT\$18,107 thousand.
 The impairment charge was mainly attributable to the weaker than expected financial performance due to the economic recession in Korea, technology transitions and the push out of growth opportunities.
+No impairment losses were recognized in 2010 and 2011.

-Amortization expense of acquisition-related intangible assets was NT\$193,800 thousand, NT\$192,391 thousand and NT\$69,244 thousand (US\$2,376 thousand) for the years ended December 31, 2008, 2009 and 2010, respectively.
-The estimated future amortization expense of acquisition-related intangible assets as of December 31, 2010 is as follows:
+Amortization expense of acquisition-related intangible assets was NT\$192,391 thousand, NT\$69,244 thousand and NT\$23,088 thousand (US\$763 thousand) for the years ended December 31, 2009, 2010 and 2011, respectively.